If you need extra cash or want to make renovations to your home, a second mortgage may be a good option.

 This article will look at second mortgage requirements, how to get one with bad credit, and the alternatives.

 A second mortgage is when you use the equity in your home as collateral for a second home loan.
 They let you borrow up to 80% of the value of your home.
 Second mortgage rates are usually much higher than a first mortgage.
 Many people get a second mortgage to pay off debt, make repairs or renovations.

 Home equity loans and HELOC loans are difficult to qualify for with less than perfect credit.
 Many lenders will require at least a 680 credit score for a second mortgage.
 However, there are alternatives to home equity loans that will allow for lower credit scores.

-The more equity you have the more willing the lender will be to help you.
-If you have your primary mortgage paid off its even better.
-The loan the loan to value (LTV) the less risky the loan is which will help compensate for bad credit.
+The more equity you have, the more willing the lender will be to help you.
+If you have your primary mortgage paid off, it’s even better.
+The lower your loan-to-value ratio (LTV) the less risky the loan is, which will help compensate for bad credit.
 You will need to speak to a lender to see if you qualify.